openstack/election/doc/source/index.rst

 ----------

-Any individual member of the foundation can propose their candidacy (except the last TC members who were elected at the previous election).
+Any individual member of the foundation can propose their candidacy

 Nominees proposes their candidacy by submitting a text file to the openstack/election repository.
-The file must be placed in candidates/<cycle>/TC/<candidate_irc_name>.txt.
+The file must be placed in candidates/<cycle>/TC/<email_address>
-The candidacy is then confirmed by elections officials through gerrit vote.
+The candidacy is then confirmed by elections officials through gerrit.
 See above `How to submit a candidacy`_ documentation.